sonukuldeep/Docs/src/contents/authentication.md

 app.get("/profile", (req, res) => {
   const { token } = req.cookies;
-  if (token === "") {
+  // instead of checking like this create a middleware if (token === "") {
     res.status(200).json(null);
   } else {